Given a list of values and a corresponding list of probabilities, the Excel PROB function calculates the probability associated with a given range.

 |[upper_limit]||-||[upper_limit] is omitted, the function simply returns the probability associated with the value of the supplied lower_limit).(If the|

 Columns A and B of the spreadsheet below contain a set of values and their associated probabilities.
 These values and probabilities are provided to the Excel Prob function, in cells C1-C3 of the spreadsheet.

-Further examples of the Excel Prob function can be found on the Microsoft Office website.
+Further details and examples of the Excel Prob function can be found on the Microsoft Office website.

 If you get an error returned from the Excel Prob Function, this is likely to be one of the following: